 Exposure to words, letters, and books

-- Read to your child daily
+- Read to your child daily – and many times throughout the day.
+The more the better!

 - Provide your kids with lots of quality books to read (you can see a variety of lists I recommend over in my Amazon storefront)